 Lompoc Wine Ghetto

 A perfect one-stop destination to discover the outstanding Chardonnays and Pinot Noirs made by small-production wineries in the Sta.
-Rita Hills American Viticultural Area, the Lompoc Wine Ghetto is a collection of almost 20 vintners in an industrial park on the edge of town.
+Rita Hills American Viticultural Area, the Lompoc Wine Ghetto is a collection of almost 20 vintners in an industrial park on the edge of the Santa Maria Valley town.
 You’ll find such leading wineries as Fiddlehead Cellars, while Taste of Sta.
 Rita Hills pours a selection of hard-to-find wines from such premium winemakers as Sea Smoke and Bonaccorsi Wine Company.

 Even though you won’t find acres of rolling vineyards in the city, San Francisco is definitely wine country, thanks to the numerous winemakers who operate here.
 Taking advantage of the outstanding grapes available from the nearby Napa, Sonoma, and Russian River valleys, the city’s vintners have revived a winemaking tradition that thrived in the city before the great earthquake and fire of 1906.
 There are even several wineries on Treasure Island in San Francisco Bay, including The Winery SF, where you can taste on a waterfront deck and patio.